 You can also gain work experience through the Careers and Enterprise service, including fields outside of academia, through the Aspire Programme, extracurricular opportunities and QTemps (which hosts paid temporary work opportunities for Queen Mary students and graduates.
 Please find out more about these opportunities here.

-The Careers and Enterprise service also has a section of their webpage dedicated for PhDs and Early Career Researchers, with tailored support and research, here.
+The Careers and Enterprise service has a section of their webpage dedicated for PhDs and Early Career Researchers, with tailored support and research, take a look at the page below.

 Part-time jobs at the Students’ Union: